RidwanAz/Darey.io_Devops_Project/Web Stack Implementation (LEMP Stack)/LEMP.md

 - Virtual machine using linux
 - [SSH](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-20-04)(not necessary)

-## Installation of Apache
+## Installation of Nginx
 update apt repositories

     sudo apt update
-Install apache web server
+Install nginx web server

-    sudo apt install apache2
+    sudo apt install nginx
-Allow firewall for apache
+Allow firewall for nginx

-    sudo ufw allow in "Apache"
+    sudo ufw allow in "Nginx HTTP"
-NOTE: The step above will allow firewall for apache once it is enabled, it is important we allow firewall for ssh. ssh runs on port 22, if firewall is not allowed for ssh running on port 22, connection to the ubuntu instance via ssh will be permanently
+NOTE: The step above will allow firewall for nginx on port 80, to allow firewall for nginx on port 443 or any other port, "Nginx HTTPS and Nginx Full" need to be opened.
+Once it is enabled, it is important we allow firewall for ssh. ssh runs on port 22, if firewall is not allowed for ssh running on port 22, connection to the ubuntu instance via ssh will be permanently

     sudo ufw allow 22

-To check if ubuntu instance has been installed successfully
+To check if nginx web server has been installed successfully

     sudo systemctl status apache2
 ![apache](images/Apache.jpg)